The Labrador breed standard specifies the ideal appearance of a pedigree Labrador Retriever from head to tail.

-They are decided by people and can be changed by people, and should always consider first and foremost the health and original purpose of the breed.
+They are decided by people according to their own priorities and agendas, but they should always consider first and foremost the health and original purpose of the breed.

 When you buy a Labrador puppy you will have a strong idea of what their purpose will be.
 For most people, it will be to provide a family companion and pet.

 If you have a pet Labrador and are not interested in working or showing him, then it doesn’t matter at all whether he matches up to the breed standard.